genesiscommunitysuccess/docs/docs/platform-reference/essential-information/system_definitions-latest.md

 **ZeroMQProxyInboundPort** and **ZeroMQProxyOutboundPort** are required for the processes that use GENESIS_CLUSTER as a proxy for the update queue (eg.: DbMon, PurgeTables, etc...)

 **DbMode**: This setting is only needed if you use the Aerospike database.
 Accepted values are "VANILLA" and "DURABLE_DELETE".
+Default is "VANILLA".
+(Note: Durable Delete requires Aerospike Server Enterprise Edition 3.10+)

 **ResourcePollerTimeout**: This setting controls how often the genesis daemon process keeps the processes and their metadata up to date.

 **ReqRepTimeout**: This setting contains the default timeout for the request server resources in the system.

-**MetadataChronicleMapAverageKeySizeBytes**, **MetadataChronicleMapAverageValueSizeBytes**, **MetadataChronicleMapEntriesCount**: These are the settings for chronicle map and are are related to the way processes store their own metadata resources inside /runtime/proc_metadata
+**MetadataChronicleMapAverageKeySizeBytes**, **MetadataChronicleMapAverageValueSizeBytes**, **MetadataChronicleMapEntriesCount**: These are the settings for chronicle map and are related to the way processes store their own metadata resources inside /runtime/proc_metadata

 **DaemonServerPort**: This defines the port for daemon process, daemon process is the background process, which collects information about micro-services